matuzo/matuzoat/src/blog/2022/100daysof-day2.md

 title: 'Day 2: logical properties'
 date: 2022-09-27T09:38:54.969Z
 image: articles/sm_100days-day2.jpg
-teaser: "It’s time to get me up to speed with modern CSS.
+intro: "It’s time to get me up to speed with modern CSS.
 There’s so much new in CSS that I know too little about.
 To change that I’ve started [#100DaysOfMoreOrLessModernCSS](/blog/2022/100-days-of-more-or-less-modern-css/).
 Why more or less modern CSS?
 Because some topics will be about cutting-edge features, while other stuff has been around for quite a while already, but I just have little to no experience with it."
+teaser: "Logical properties are a new way of working with directions and dimensions, one that allows you to control layout through logical, rather than physical mappings.
+This is especially useful, if you’re dealing with websites that are presented in different languages and writing modes, like right-to-left."
 tags:
   - blog
   - posts